New Tax Regime Is Default: How to Opt for Old Regime in AY 2026-27

 Should I get CA review before filing?

-Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.
+Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatches.

 CA technical review note

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each significant figure appears in the return.
+Where the position depends on timing — Form 16 issue date, AIS update status, TDS return processing, e-verification, revised-return deadline, or notice response window — record the relevant date alongside the decision.

 The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
-The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.
+This article should not be applied to a specific taxpayer without checking that individual's own documents.

 Final takeaway